 The Rosetta Stone was rediscovered in 1799 by a French army officer named Pierre-Francois Bouchard, during Napoleon's campaign in Egypt.

-Bouchard was part of a group of soldiers who were repairing a fort near the town of Rosetta (now called Rashid), when they discovered the stone.
+Bouchard was part of a group of soldiers who were repairing a fort near the town of Rosetta (now called Rashid) when they discovered the stone, which had been repurposed as part of a wall.

 At the time, the significance of the stone was not fully appreciated, and it was treated as just another antiquity.